Non-stop flights to Reykjavik (Keflavik) (KEF)

 From Berlin, you can fly non-stop with Icelandair or Play.

 From Düsseldorf, you can fly non-stop with Eurowings or Play.
-This is a seasonal route that started in January and ends in March.
+This route is not operational yet but will start in May.

 From Frankfurt, direct flights are offered by Icelandair, Lufthansa (Star Alliance) and Play.

 From Hamburg, direct flights are offered by Eurowings, Icelandair and Play.
-This is a seasonal route that started in May and ends in October.
+This is a seasonal route that starts in May and ends in October.

 From Stuttgart, you can fly non-stop to Reykjavik (Keflavik) with Eurowings.
-This is a seasonal route that started in May and ends in September.
+This is a seasonal route that starts in May and ends in September.

 Flights from Greece to Reykjavik (Keflavik)